varunneal/ChromaLab/README.md

 **Development Installation**

+A script has been written to install all of the requirements in a separate conda environment.
+It will create a conda environment titled "chromalab", and install python 3.11, with the requirements file, and install the editable package.

-Install requirements first by making a conda enviornnment with python 3.11 `conda create -n chromalab python=3.11`, and then install packages with `pip install -r requirements`.
+Otherwise, to do so manually, install requirements first by making a conda enviornnment with python 3.11 `conda create -n chromalab python=3.11`, and then install packages with `pip install -r requirements`.
 Then, install the library while making it editable by with the `-e`.
 ```
 pip install -e /path/to/ChromaLab
 ```